spadmanaban25/cse15l-lab-report/Week-4-Lab-Report.md

 parentheses.
 In the method, there is no condition or command to check for any extraneous characters that are not needed for the link.
 What my lab group came up with was using a different data structure: stack.
 The stack is useful in which all characters of the link could be passed into a stack, and we could pop or remove characters that weren't necessary for the link.
+However, we didn't have enough time to actually implement, so we came up with memory models to get a conceptual understanding.